 3 Sea kayak around Hong Kong

 Sure, Hong Kong is a megalopolis with 7 million people—but it’s more than just a city; it’s composed of more than 250 islands in the South China Sea.
-You can still feel alone as you kayak through the areas known as the New Territories—the places remote from the skyscrapers of Victoria Harbour and Kowloon.
-Head northwest from the urban centre to the Geopark, a UNESCO-protected wilderness reserve, and you may see some pink dolphins at play.
+You can still feel alone as you kayak through the areas known as the New Territories—the places remote from the skyscrapers of Victoria Harbor and Kowloon.
+Head northwest from the urban center to the Geopark, a UNESCO-protected wilderness reserve, and you may see some pink dolphins at play.

 4 Go camping in the Australian Outback

+Australia, we love you…but face it, you’re pretty much all descended from convicts.
 The “Eh, rules?
 Why?” attitude is what makes it incredibly simple to camp by yourself in the Outback: in most places you don’t need a permit.
 There are countless free camping sites if you have a vehicle, or if you just walk up with a tent and a backpack.
 And if an area doesn’t seem like an official camping site, the practice of free-range bushcamping is incredibly common.
 Just pitch a tent.
 You’re done.

 5 Hike the Continental Divide Trail

-Pop culture has already done its thing to popularise the Appalachian Trail and the Pacific Crest Trail, but there’s a third across-the-country trail out there that hasn’t yet received acclaim and should therefore be more suitable for solo hiking.
+Pop culture has already done its thing to popularize the Appalachian Trail and the Pacific Crest Trail, but there’s a third across-the-country trail out there that hasn’t yet received acclaim and should therefore be more suitable for solo hiking.
 The Continental Divide Trail is 3,100 miles long and runs between Mexico and Canada, starting in New Mexico and finishing in Montana.
 Besides the normal hell challenges of hiking cross country, the CDT adds in the issues of altitude: you’ll go up more than 14,000 feet to scale Grays Peak in Colorado.

 6 Work on a farm in Patagonia